cksystemsteaching/selfie/book.md

 #### Initialization

 Our first two instructions are the `lui` and `addi` instructions which are meant to initialize the registers of the CPU with signed integer values other than just 0.
 We begin with the `lui` instruction where `lui` stands for load upper immediate.
-The `lui` instruction is arguably the simplest RISC-U instruction:
+It instructs the CPU to load an *immediate* value, here a signed 20-bit integer value `imm`, into the *upper* part of a 64-bit register `rd` and reset the *lower* part.
+Here, the lower part are bits 0 to 11 and the upper part are bits 12 to 63 where bit 0 is the LSB and bit 63 is the MSB.
+Remember, computer scientists usually count from 0, not 1, and bits even from right to left.
+The specification of the instruction looks like this:

 `lui rd,imm`: `rd = imm * 2^12; pc = pc + 4` with `-2^19 <= imm < 2^19`